pshrmn/foraging/docs/source/tutorial.rst

 6. Choose the Element's Value
 ++++++++++++++++++++++++++++

-Because this is an :code:`all element`, we will have to set a name for the array of data that will be created from the matching elements.
+Because this is an ``all element``, we will have to set a name for the array of data that will be created from the matching elements.
 Since we are matching the submissions in the page, ``submissions`` is an obvious choice for a name.

 .. image:: img/choose-element-name.png

-If we had instead created a :code:`single element`, we would instead need to choose the appropriate index value for the ``element``.
+If we had instead created a ``single element``, we would instead need to choose the appropriate index value for the ``element``.

 .. image:: img/choose-element-index.png